-If you’re looking for a vegetarian white bean chili recipe that checks all of the boxes, this one is it!
+If you’re looking for a vegetarian white bean chili that checks all of your dinner boxes, this one is it!
 It’s loaded with flavor (lime, cilantro, spices!).
-It’s loaded with protein and fiber (beans, corn!).
-And it’s loaded with simple ingredients that you may already have in your pantry (broth, onion, garlic).
-Serve this vegetarian white chili with a ton of toppings and you’ve got a delicious, filling, and nutritious meal.
+It’s a great source of protein and fiber (beans, corn!).
+And it’s made with simple ingredients that you may already have in your pantry (broth, onion, garlic).
+Serve the vegetarian white chili with a ton of toppings and you’ve got a delicious, nutritious, and cozy meal.

-If you love chili as much as we do, be sure to try my homemade chili, healthy turkey chili, (made with a secret shortcut ingredient!) or chili con carne next time.
+If you love chili as much as we do, be sure to try my secret ingredient homemade chili, healthy turkey chili, or chili con carne next time.

 - What You’ll Love About Vegetarian White Bean Chili